CptGummiball/Bukkit-Suitcase/README.md

 - **Compatibility**: Spigot and Paper, Minecraft 1.19+
 - **Setup**: Works automatically upon installation; suitable for mob farms to keep the game quieter.

+### 5. CreativeItemTagger

+**CreativeItemTagger** automatically adds a "Creative-Item" tag to the lore of any item taken from the Creative inventory.
+This makes it easier for admins and players to identify items that originate directly from Creative mode.

+- **Function**: Automatically adds the lore tag "Creative-Item" in gray text to all items taken from the Creative inventory.
+- **Compatibility**: Spigot and Paper, Minecraft 1.19+
+- **Setup**: No configuration needed; the plugin works automatically upon installation.
+- **Use Case**: Ideal for servers that want to keep track of the origins of items and better identify Creative items.

 ## Installation

 1. Download the `.jar` files for the plugins you want to use.